davidevenhaim/match-frontend/README.md

 - Kind of sport, if has a few favorite sport - need do define which sport. (only user favorite sports will appear!).
 - Amount of people that can join.
 - Where &amp; When the event will occur.
+- Level of the event - Slider with options (Beginner, Amatuer, Proffesional, Legendery)

 ### Event creation initial state.
 <img width="300" alt="Screen Shot 2021-07-22 at 10 13 21" src="https://user-images.githubusercontent.com/68952247/126603117-00329a92-d659-428d-9e89-25bf30f66f02.png">